Rumpelstiltskin

 Part 2: You Have to Give

-The imp pointed to her necklace.
+The imp pointed to her neck.
 “How about that necklace?” he said.

 The maiden was puzzled.
 If the little man could really spin straw into gold, he could buy any necklace he wanted.
-So why would he do all this work for a necklace?
+Why would he do all this work and only get a necklace?
 Still, he seemed to be her only chance to save her life and so she wasn’t about to ask too many questions.

 She said, “By morning if you can spin this bale of straw into gold thread, the necklace is yours.”

 The little man got to work.
 Whirr, whirr, whirr, went the spinning wheel.
 The girl fell asleep sitting against a wall.
 By morning, the bale of straw was gone.
-And inside the basket, balls of gold thread piled up, gleaming.
+Piled inside the basket were balls of gleaming gold thread.

 “You did it!” said she, amazed.
-"A deal is a deal."
-She handed over the necklace, and he was gone.
+"Well, a deal is a deal."
+She handed over the necklace.
+In a puff, he was gone.

-When the King stepped into the room, he saw that the basket was filled to the brim with balls of gleaming gold thread.
-He knew the room had been locked and two guards were stationed outside the door all night, so it must be true that she is the one who spun the gold.
+When the King stepped into the room, he saw the basket was filled to the brim with balls wound with true sparkling gold thread.
+He knew the room had been locked and two guards had been stationed outside the door all night, so it must be true that she could actually spin straw into gold!

 “Now if you please, sir,” said the girl with a curtsy.
 “May I go home?”